telldus/tellstick-server/docs/python/reference-base.rst

   This decorator forces a method to be run in the main thread regardless of which thread calls the method.

+.. py:decorator:: base.configuration

+  This decorator should be applied on the Plugin class to add configuration values.
+Configuration values will be exposed automatically to the user.

 .. autoclass:: base.ISignalObserver
   :show-inheritance:
   :members: